Skip to content

 4. Verify one result

-Start with the first 1 to 3 results.
+Start with the first one to three rows.

-2. Read enough to understand why it matched.
+2. Read enough of the excerpt to understand why it matched.

 Preview before opening.
 Open before trusting.

-Lookup has created value when the recovered source changes the work you are doing.
+Lookup has created value when the recovered note changes what you can do next.
+For example:

 You know the first workflow succeeded when: